iceywil/Luma-bot/README.md

 -   In Profile.txt
     -   Fill your info
     -   Use n/a for fields you don't have
+	-	Add some information about you if needed
 -   Go to https://console.groq.com/keys
     -   Create an account and get your GROQ API KEY
 -   In config_template.txt file